-Hair Dye and Straightener Use Linked To Higher Cancer Risk Especially For Black Women
+Hair Dyes And Straighteners Linked To Higher Cancer Risk, Especially For Black Women

 "The association was notably higher among black women," says epidemiologist Alexandra White, study author and an investigator with the National Institute of Environmental Health Sciences who studies environmental risk factors for breast cancer.

-After eight years of follow up, White found permanent hair dye use was associated with about a 7% higher risk of developing breast cancer among white women, "whereas in black women that risk was about 45 percent."
+After eight years of follow-up, White found permanent hair dye use was associated with about a 7% higher risk of developing breast cancer among white women, "whereas in black women that risk was about 45 percent."

 That risk was even higher among black women who dyed their hair frequently, every one or two months.

-Researchers don't know what ingredients in the products might be of concern.
+Researchers don't know which ingredients in the products might be of concern.
 The study did not look at the specific ingredients in the products women were using, only at whether they had used the product and whether they developed breast cancer.

 All women in the Sister Study were already at high risk for breast cancer since they had a sister who had breast cancer.

-Researchers note that in the United States, breast cancer incidence remains high for all women, and appears to be increasing for non-Hispanic black women, who also are more likely to get diagnose with more aggressive forms of the disease and more likely to die from it.
+Researchers note that in the United States, breast cancer incidence remains high for all women and appears to be increasing for non-Hispanic black women, who also are more likely to be diagnosed with more aggressive forms of the disease and more likely to die from it.

-Hair products contain more than 5,000 chemicals according to researchers, including those with mutagenic and endocrine disrupting properties such as aromatic amines, which can raise cancer risk, according to White.
+Hair products contain more than 5,000 chemicals, according to researchers, including those with mutagenic and endocrine-disrupting properties such as aromatic amines, which can raise cancer risk, according to White.

 When it came to chemical straighteners, risk didn't vary by race.
 Both black and white women who used hair straighteners were about 30% more likely to develop breast cancer than those who didn't use the products.
-However black women are more likely to use them, with about 75% of black women in the study reporting they straighten their hair.
+However, black women are more likely to use them, with about 75% of black women in the study reporting they straighten their hair.

-"For the chemical straighteners one of the big concerns there is formaldehyde which is a known carcinogen," says White.
+"For the chemical straighteners one of the big concerns there is formaldehyde, which is a known carcinogen," says White.
 She notes that in the early 2000s just before the study began, Brazilian keratin treatments came on the market.
 This new treatment, commonly called a Brazilian blowout, contains formaldehyde, while earlier hair straightening treatments did not.

-The study findings should be understood in context, says Dr. Otis Brawley a medical oncologist with Johns Hopkins University.
-The actual risk found for use of these hair treatments is quite low, he adds, especially compared to other known carcinogens like tobacco or radiation.
+The study findings should be understood in context, says Dr. Otis Brawley, a medical oncologist with Johns Hopkins University.
+The actual risk found for use of these hair treatments is quite low, he adds, especially compared with other known carcinogens like tobacco or radiation.
 "This is a very weak signal that these things might be causing cancer in the population," he says.

 Much more research is needed, he says, to know for sure how risky these products are.
-For example, long-term clinical trials with a control group and placebo would be more definitive but this type of study "would be difficult if not impossible to do."
+For example, long-term clinical trials with a control group and placebo would be more definitive, but this type of study "would be difficult if not impossible to do."

 "Sometimes science just cannot give us the answers that we want it to give us," says Brawley.